pantheon-systems/terminus-build-tools-plugin/README.md

 - A GitHub repository
 - A CircleCI test configuration

 It will prompt you for the credentials it needs to create these assets.
+While GitHub and CircleCI are the defaults, other providers are supported as well.
+See [available services](available-services) for details.

 Note: After running this command, if you get an error "There are no commands defined in the "build:project" namespace," then you may need to install this Terminus plugin first as described in [Requirements](#requirements), above.

 Note: It is important to specify the name of your agency organization via the `--team` option.
-If you do not do this, then your new site will not have the capability to create multidev environments.
+If you do not do this, then your new site will be associated with your user and will not have the capability to create multidev environments.

 ## Available Services

-At the moment, the `build:project:create` command only supports services in the following combination:
+The `build:project:create` command supports services in the following combination:

 | Git Host  | CI Service |
 | --------- | ---------- |